bmanders716/bmanders716.github.io/cookbook.md

 Apple Charlotte.

-_Ingredients_--2†lb. of apples.
+_Ingredients_--2‡¨¢. of apples.
-               Ω†lb. of moist sugar.
+               Ì†¨b. of moist sugar.
                Grated rind of a lemon.
                Slices of broad.
                Some clarified butter.